 The place looked a little dubious at first – there was a dingy looking outdoor pool which needed cleaning so we opted for the indoor baths.
-Each of us took a cubicle, within which contained a little changing area and a stone lined bath.
+Each of us took our own private cubicle which contained a little changing area and a stone lined bath.
 The bath isn’t very big – I can sit in it, but I can’t stretch my legs out fully.
 There’s a hot and cold water tap to adjust the temperature to your liking.

-The special thing about these hot springs is that the water is carbonated, not the more common sulphuric sort (ala Bei Tou).
+The special thing about these hot springs is that the water is carbonated, not the more common sulphuric sort like the ones in Bei Tou.
 The water is clearer and doesn’t smell.
 Not a big difference to me though, I just enjoy being able to soak in comfortingly hot water.

-Location: Southern end of Lyudao, the latter being a choppy hour’s ferry ride from Tai Tung.
-Most people get around Lyudao by motorbike, though none of us could ride so we rented a car.
+Location: Southeastern end on the island of Lyudao, which is an hour’s ferry ride from Taiwan’s east coast Taitung.
+Most people get around Lyudao by scooter or you can rent a car if you really have to.
 There’s only one road around the island so it’s hard to get lost, but the roads are pretty dark in the pre-dawn hours.

 The sun rise was magnificent.
 It was marred only by the onset of tourists who talked really loudly.
 Argh.
 The crowds are mostly there just before and after sunrise though, so the rest of the time we had the place mostly to ourselves.